aiobofh/bltools/README.rst

 simple and quick tools to summarize backlog points, done points manage team velocity.

+This set of tools came into existence because of the *super* easy-to-use Emacs Org-Mode format for keeping track of task-lists.
+If you want to study the Org-Mode in further detail than what this README describes please check out the http://orgmode.org/ page.
+The bltools might break some of the standard but if you use this carefully you will be a happy camper, using Emacs (or other text editors) to keep your backlog in nice shape.
+It's super convenient to move thins about in priority order and getting a structured format for your backlog, without relying on a heavy "agile tool" that requires a shit-load of administration.
+The ``bltools`` is an attempt to KISS principle.

+The text-format is also *extremely* easy to keep in git.
+You can resolve conflicts and collaborate very easily this way.
+I know many teams that keep the backlog in an Excel sheet in the Share-point server or on a shared network folder.
+But we all know how this will work with multiple users....
+Not at all.

+It is also very nice to be able to work in text-mode only consoles with your backlog if you're a nerd like me.

 Current state of this project is that the parser code and common code is in pretty OK shape, but the executable tools are still in need of improvements.
 Especially when it comes to documentation.
 In this README you can _briefly_